William D. Drake: Solo career (2001–present)

 (The original version of the song appeared on Tim Smith's Extra Special OceanLandWorld.)

 Drake's fourth album The Rising of the Lights was released in spring 2011.
 It features yet another band line-up as well as instrumentation including hurdy-gurdy, clarinet, saxophone and an array of vintage keyboards alongside more traditional rock instruments.
 A couple of songs were written whilst Drake was still in Cardiacs and he has commented "There's a spice of that time on this album."

-In 2023, Drake contibuted a piano ballad titled "Where Do You Go", produced by Mieko Shimizu, for the collaborative EP Write to Be.
+In 2023, Drake contributed a piano ballad titled "Where Do You Go", produced by Mieko Shimizu, for the collaborative EP Write to Be.

 Work with North Sea Radio Orchestra & The fFortingtons (2004–present)

 Since 2004, Drake has been involved with North Sea Radio Orchestra, the chamber ensemble led by his former Lake of Puppies colleagues Craig and Sharon Fortnam.
 The ensemble has performed songs and compositions written or co-written by Drake (including his setting of "Mimnermus in Church") and Drake has performed with them as both pianist and member of the vocal chorus.
 He has also played as part of an occasional acoustic trio with the Fortnams, under the name of The fFortingtons.